This tutorial covers:

 Adding the pipeline configuration script

-Next, we need to add the pipeline configuration for CircleCI.
-The pipeline will consist of steps to install the project’s dependencies and compile the application for production.
+The CircleCI pipeline configuration will consist of steps to install the project’s dependencies and compile the application for production.

 At the root of your project, create a folder named .circleci